 Type of policy

-If you’re serious about saving on your pet insurance policy, the best place to start is with the type of policy that you’ll need.
-Accident only insurance covers you in the event your pet is injured.
+If you’re serious about saving on your pet insurance policy, the best place to start is with the type of policy you’ll need.
+Accident-only insurance covers you in the event your pet is injured.
 Given the high price of some vet bills, this is the bare minimum cover to protect your pet, especially in their older years as they get more prone to falls.
 However, standalone accident-only insurance is not widely available because most pet insurance policies cover specified accidents and illnesses.

 Age of pet

 Age isn’t something you can control – especially if you adopt a rescue pet.
-However, we would still suggest you get covered as early as possible.
-Why?
+However, you should try to get your fur baby covered as early as possible.
 All pets become more susceptible to injuries and illnesses as they age.
 As a result, your premiums will probably increase each year.
-Plus, if they develop a condition before they’re insured, it will likely be considered a pre-existing condition and you will be unable to claim treatment for it.
+Plus, if they develop a condition before they’re insured, it will likely be considered a pre-existing condition, and you will be unable to claim treatment for it.

-Furthermore, you aren’t able to insure older pets with accident & illness cover.
-If you take it out early, however, you’re covered for life provided there’s no break in cover.
+Furthermore, you can’t insure older pets with an accident and illness policy.
+If you commence cover early, however, your pet could be covered for life provided there’s no break in cover.

 Compare your options

-If you’ve got your heart set on buying a particular pet, a slightly more expensive policy isn’t going to stop most of you – and nor should it!
+If you’ve got your heart set on buying a particular pet, a slightly more expensive policy isn’t going to stop you – and nor should it!
 The benefits of choosing the right pet for your home far outweigh what any insurance policy costs.
-Plus, there’s always a few ways to save on your policy.
+Plus, there are always a few ways to save on your policy.

-There’s plenty of difference between each insurer, which means that shopping around can yield some serious savings.
-With that in mind, our best advice for you is to compare pet insurance policies against one another – to ensure you’re covered by the best value policy possible.
+There are plenty of differences between each insurer, meaning that shopping around can yield serious savings.
+With that in mind, our best advice is to compare pet insurance policies against one another – to ensure you’re covered by the best value policy possible.

-Make sure you choose the right policy.
+Make sure you choose the right policy for you.
 Study up on the particulars of pet insurance.